betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 always pointing "down" toward the Earth as it orbited.
 This meant the CSM needed to rotate in sync with its orbital position.
 A program to support this had been developed and tested in simulators earlier but was not part of Apollo 9's rope core flight program.
-Once in orbit, the astronauts entered a few dozen DSKY keystrokes to upload the EMP and it worked exactly how they wanted it to work.
+Once in orbit, the astronauts entered a few dozen DSKY keystrokes to upload the EMP, and it worked exactly how they wanted it to work.

 ### Overcooking the barbecue